totten/loco/doc/specs.md

     ## The 'export' lists extra options that would be used for exporting to
     ## another process-manager (eg systemd).
     export:
-      ## Optionally, override the list of pass-through vars
+      ## For list of keys, see documentation of the system-level "export" clause
-      include_env: 'REGEX'

 ## The "volume" is a special service.
 It automatically appears as a